Andrew Furco: Background and education

 Furco was born and raised in New York City.
 He studied music at UCLA, where he earned his B.A. in Music in 1984.
 From 1985 to 1992, he worked as a public school music teacher and school site administrator and earned a master's degree in special education (UCLA, 1986).
 While working on his doctoral degree in educational administration and policy at the University of California, Berkeley (PhD, 1997), he was appointed in 1995 as the founding director of UC Berkeley's new Service-Learning Research and Development Center.
 He continued to conduct research at UC Berkeley as center director and faculty member in the Graduate School of Education through 2007.
-He currently serves as Associate Vice President of Public Engagement and Associate Professor in Educational Policy and Administration at the University of Minnesota, Twin Cities.
-There he directs the International Center for Research on Community Engagement.
+He currently serves as Professor and Associate Department Chair for the Department of Organizational Leadership, Policy, and Development at the University of Minnesota, Twin Cities, as well as the director of the International Center for Research on Community Engagement.
+From 2008-2021, he served as the university's Associate Vice President for Public Engagement.